onisawa/Simple-Todo/README.md

 Created with React (React Context API) + TypeScript + Vite + tailwind CSS + MSWjs

 - CRUD Todo tasks.
-- Fetching detail from jobIds list with promise all and load more.
+- [New] Fetching details from the jobIds list with promise all and load more.

 ## How to run for development